Optimal Trade Execution with Uncertain Volume Target: Model

-\citet[Corollary~1]{Gatheral2012} proved that the continuous formulation of this model is free of price manipulations, which is tantamount to the market viability, if the following conditions are satisfied: (i)~$g$ is a linear nondecreasing function, \ie $g(v) = \gamma v$ with $\gamma \geq 0$, and (ii)~the function $f: x \mapsto x h(x)$ is convex.
+\citet[Corollary~1]{Gatheral2012} proved that the continuous formulation of this model is free of price manipulations, which is tantamount to the market viability, if the following conditions are satisfied: \li~$g$ is a linear nondecreasing function, \ie $g\pa{v} = \gamma v$ with $\gamma \geq 0$, and \lii~the function $f: x \mapsto x h\pa{x}$ is convex.
 These conditions are empirically observed as shown in \citet{Almgren2005}.
-In the discrete formulation of \citet{Almgren2001}, to have a viable market, \citet[Proposition~2]{Huberman2004} provide, additionally to the linearity of function~$g$, the following necessary condition which has been adapted to our price model (\cref{eq:price_dynamics_permanent_impact,eq:price_dynamics_temporary_impact}):